-Once the transfer evaluation is complete, the student is mailed a letter and worksheet indicating the transfer credits posted to her or his LMC record.
-Students wishing to challenge a transfer credit award may do so by contacting the Records & Registration Department/Registrar's Office.
+Once the transfer evaluation is complete, the student is emailed a letter and worksheet indicating the transfer credits posted to her or his LMC record.
+Students wishing to challenge a transfer credit award may do so by contacting the Records & Registration Department.